-As well as our own website there are many others around the world that we think are really worth a look.
+As well as this, our own website, and our branch websites, there are many others around the world that we think are really worth a look.
 Whether that be for reference, entertainment or simply anything useful relating to the hobby.
 We aren’t paid to include these links and so we’ll only recommend sites we use regularly ourselves.

 If you think there is a site we’ve missed that visitors will appreciate do just let use know and we will have a look!